 A detailed position / job description is the starting point of a thorough hiring process.
-A position / job description informs the applicant of the essential functions of the position / job.
-The “essential functions” of the position / job are important since these are the functions that the employee must be able to perform to be considered a viable candidate for a position / job.
+A position/job description informs the applicant of the essential functions of the position/job.
+The “essential functions” of the position/job are important since these are the functions that the employee must be able to perform to be considered a viable candidate for a position/job.

-The following is an outline of a possible approach that can be used to create new descriptions or modify existing descriptions in your effort to comply with the position / job description aspects of the American Disabilities Act.
+The following is an outline of a possible approach that can be used to create new descriptions or modify existing descriptions in your effort to comply with the position/job description aspects of the American Disabilities Act.

-Job Summary
+Position and Job Summary

-Should answer the question “why does this position / job exist in the organization.”
+Should answer the question “why does this position/job exist in the organization.”
 This should be a brief statement of the major components of the position, including:

-• Essential position / job functions
+- Essential position and job functions

-• Purpose and objectives of these functions
+- Purpose and objectives of these functions

-• Key relationships
+- Key relationships

-This should be a list of specific responsibilities that cover the various aspects of the position / job.
+This should be a list of specific responsibilities that cover the various aspects of the position/job.

 Required Education/Experience